 Fun, fangs and other fab treats - a delight.

 If you wanted to experience pure pantomime, with all the traditional audience participation, then you should have been here!
 We had noises off, slapstick and a bewildering series of costume changes, all involving only two performers.
-We felt sorry for Count Dracula, consistently foiled by an audience wielding hot cross buns on a stick.
 With slick interchanging of characters by Pat Abernethy, complete with classic stand-up gags, and Dave Marsden who played all the music and still managed to direct Pat's repartee, this was a real treat.

 THE BIG ISSUE - CHRISTMAS SPECIAL

 This is an hilarious pantomime style show on the Bram Stoker novel.
-The players kept the audience in stitches for an hour and twenty minutes with multiple costume changes including drag, a variety of silly props like squeaking rubber bats, sound effects, quick-fire ad-libs and of course audience participation.
+The players kept the audience in stitches for an hour and twenty minutes.
 At the end, an enthusiastic curtain call brought the players onto the floor again.
 The evening was a wonderful pre Christmas treat - such a brilliant idea.

 Andy Cookson, Minima Yacht Club